rubensworks/fetch-sparql-endpoint.js/README.md

 await fetcher.fetchUpdate('https://dbpedia.org/sparql', 'INSERT DATA { <ex:s> <ex:p> <ex:o> }');
 ```

-The `await` fill throw an error if the update has failed.
+The `await` will throw an error if the update has failed.

 ### Detect query type